Tomislav Ivić: Ajax

+Third stint at Hajduk Split

 Ivić returned to Hajduk Split for the third time in 1978.
 He won another yugoslav league title in his first season back, the club first league title since he done it in the 1974-75 season.
 Ivić's team stayed strong in the second half of the season after Slaviša Žungul left for the United States in December 1978.
 In the 1979-80 season, Hajduk Split was underperforming.
 They were knocked out in the first round of the Yugoslav Cup, and after seven winless games from April to June, the team sat in fifth of the table and ended the season there.
 Ivić left Hajduk Split, marking the end of their golden generation.

 Anderlecht

 Ivić joined Anderlecht in the summer of 1980.
 He introduced a defensive style of football as he had done with Ajax, but with high pressing.
 Anderlecht lost multiple key players that summer, including Rob Rensenbrink, Gilbert Van Binst, François Van der Elst and Nico de Bree.
 Ivić brought in Morten Olsen and transformed him to become a libero.
 In his first season, Anderlecht became champions for the first time in seven years, with an eleven-point lead over second place Lokeren.

 The following season, Anderlecht lost their first Belgian Super Cup to Standard Liège.
 They finished second in the league, two points behind Standard Liège.
-In the European Cup, Ivić's team has an impressive performance.
-They beat Trapattoni's Juventus in the second round and Red Star Belgrade in the quarter final, only to be eliminated by the eventual winner, Aston Villa in the semi-final.
+In the European Cup, Ivić's team made an impressive performance.
+They beat Trapattoni's Juventus in the second round and Red Star Belgrade in the quarter final, then was eliminated in the semi-final by the event champion, Aston Villa.

 In the summer of 1982, chairman Constant Vanden Stock brought the Belgian national team's striker duo, Erwin Vandenbergh and Alexandre Czerniatynski to Anderlecht.
 However, Ivić did not agree because he thought the duo would not suit his system.
 Anderlecht has struggled to deliver good results, they lost 4-1 to Standard Liège on the seventh matchday and dropped to seventh in the table.
 After a 2–1 defeat against Waregem on the eighth matchday, Ivić was dismissed and replaced by Paul Van Himst.